primer/react/src/drafts/SelectPanel2/work-log.md

 1. If heading element is not customisable (update: it is not), we can fold that into header as it only needs title
 1. If heading element is not customisable (update: it is not), we can unfurl "SelectPanel.Header" into 2 elements
 1. Search should work on item name and description (does on production).
 Can we bake that in or do we need to delegate search.
-1. (yes, users!)
-Do we need to support async search?
 1. Where should overlay props go? `<SelectPanel overlayProps={{}}>` or `<SelectPanel.Overlay>` (width, height, position wrt anchor, returnFocusRef)
 1. where should the callback for `cancel` be? it can called from multiple events like x button in header, cancel button in footer, clicking outside, keypressing escape. top level concern?
 1. where should the callback for `submit` be? the button lives in the footer but would feel strange not close to cancel and clear selection